tropy/docs/other-features/export-with-plugins.md

 ![CSV Export customization window](../.gitbook/assets/csv-export-customization.png)

-The field labeled Template tells Tropy exactly which fields you want to include in the CSV export.
-If you are exporting items that all use the same custom template, you should [find the URI](../in-the-template-editor/using-templates.md) of that custom template and paste it into the Template field here.
+The fields labeled Item Template and Photo Template tell Tropy exactly which fields you want to include in the CSV export.
+If you are exporting items that use a custom template for items or photos, you should select that template in the appropriate Template field here.
 That ensures that all the fields are exported and in the order you expect.

-If you're exporting multiple items that use multiple templates, you'll want to create a new template in the [template editor](../in-the-template-editor/create-template.md) that includes all the fields you want in your export.
-Then paste the URI of that template into the Template field here in Plugins.
+If you're exporting multiple items that use multiple templates for items or photos, you'll want to create a new template in the [template editor](../in-the-template-editor/create-template.md) that includes all the fields you want in your export.
+Then select that template in the Item Template or Photo Template field here in Plugins.

-You can also set the default file name of the export \(though this can be changed when you're using the plugin\).
+You can also set the default file name of the export \(though this can be changed when you're using the plugin\), or choose to copy the exported data to your clipboard instead.

+For more details about the various customization options, see the [plugin README](https://github.com/tropy/tropy-plugin-csv/blob/master/README.md)

 #### 3. Use the plugin to export items.